Thursday, March 22, 2018

 Canada has given humankind, in all its history, only one gift.
 No, Shania Twain doesn't count.
 Had she stuck with country music, she'd qualify, but she decided to go off into popular music and soft porn videos.
 And we can't include the Toronto Maple Leafs because they have sucked since before I was born (and what does it say about a country that can't get the plural of the word "leaf" right?).
 Maple syrup might measure up but it's my understanding the Canucks stole the idea (and secret processing plan) from Vermont.

 No. The only thing good ever to come out of Canada is the Bombardier CRJ700 Canadair Regional Jet Airliner.
-I have some considerable familiarity with commercial aircraft and I can attest to the fact that the Canadair jet is the smoothest, quietest aircraft in use today.
+I have some considerable familiarity with commercial aircraft and I can attest to the fact that the Canadair jet is the smoothest, quietest aircraft in its size range in use today.
 There are a few Saabs that come close but no other plane compares to the CRJ700.

 Yeah, it was built for midgets.
 When walking down the aisleway, one has to stoop.
-Make that crawl.
-And when you're seated, the knees are smashed against the seat in front of you (and that's in first class).
+No, make that crawl.
+And when you're seated, your knees are smashed against the seat in front of you (and that's in "first class").
 And there is only enough overhead luggage space on the plane for one carry-on, the size of which cannot exceed a shoebox.
 But other than that, the CRJ700 is a traveler's dream.

-Oh, then's there the bathroom.
+Oh, then there's the bathroom.
 Or lavatory, as they prefer to call it (why I don't know; it must be one of those arcane FAA regulations).